-The most common question I got after our first self-piloted canal cruise was whether or not someone new to boating and the canals can do this type of vacation and actually enjoy it.
+The most common question I got after our first self-piloted canal cruise was whether or not someone new to boating and the canals of France can do this type of vacation and actually enjoy it.
 Would the stress of handling a boat get in the way?
-Should someone with no boating experience even consider a canal cruise?
+Should someone with no previous boating experience even rent a canal boat in France at all?

-Can a beginner handle a DIY canal cruise boat?
+Should a beginner rent a canal boat in France?
 My honest thoughts

-In case you’re just tuning in, I recently got back from a canal cruise with my family in the Camargue and the Canal du Midi.
+In case you’re just tuning in, I recently got back from a canal cruise with my family in the Camargue and the Canal du Midi — one of France’s most famous canals.
 You can read more about it here!

-I know that handling a boat by yourself for the week can seem like a tall task.
-I was a total beginner once too.
+I know that handling a boat by yourself for the week can seem like a tall task, especially if you have limiting boating experience.
+I was a total beginner once too and was very concerned with making a fool out of myself and/or damaging the boat.

-Keep in mind that all of Nicols’ boats are self-drive and do not require a boating license.
+Keep in mind that all of Nicols’ boats do not require a boating license.
 People just like us rent boats like this all the time.
 If you have limited boating experience, you’re not alone.

-Nicols knows that many of their customers are total beginners.
+Next, keep in mind that Nicols knows that many of their customers are total beginners and have zero experience with canal boat holidays.

 When you arrive at their base, an employee will show you the ropes, literally.
 You’ll go over the boat, safety procedures, and then learn basic maneuvers.